hotosm/ActivationCurriculum/validation-role/tools-of-the-trade.md

 JOSM Plug-ins are further explored in the LearnOSM: JOSM Plug-ins Module.
 For validation, these plug-ins come in handy:

-* Buildings Plug-in: many times new mappers don't know to square buildings, rather than make them do it all over; with JOSM you can quickly select many building and square them.
+* Building Tool Plug-in: many times you will likely be adding buildings missed by the mappers - the buildings tool is the quickest and easiest clean-up tool for this.
-* Imagery Offset Db: if you need to see why or if features should be shifted, this is a helpful tool
+* Imagery Offset Db: if you need to quickly see if features should be shifted, this is a helpful tool.
-* Mirrored Download: a must for doing large area validation
+* Mirrored Download: a must for doing large area validation.

 ### Other Helpful Tools